s4sxam/warrior/README.md

 The **Leaderboard** puts you against 1,050 simulated competitors across 7 world regions.
 They aren't bots — they behave like real people struggling with the same thing you are.
 See below for how this works.

+The **Analysis** screen also keeps a Recent Activity log — the last 10 days you logged, each with the exact clock time you tapped Victory or Relapse, not just the date.

+You can personalize how the app looks from the **Code** (About) screen — pick an accent color or set a photo from your gallery as the app background.
+See below for details.

 <br/>

 ---